 Natalie Herring attended Delaware Technical and Community College where she earned her Associates Degree in Veterinary Technology and became a Licensed Veterinary Technician in 2002.
 After working at other veterinary practices through college she began working at the Veterinary Specialty Center of Delaware in May 2002.
 She had worked in several different specialties departments but quickly found her passion for ophthalmology.
 She started in the in the ophthalmology department in October of 2002 and is currently the Ophthalmology Nursing Supervisor.

-Natalie is married and her and husband have a 3 1/2 year old daughter.
-She enjoys spending time with her close-knit family including her "furry baby" Kairi, an 11 year old lab mix.
+Natalie is married and has one daughter.
+She enjoys spending time with her close-knit family including her "furry baby" , a lab mix, Kairi.

 Donna Averill LVT, VTS (Ophthalmology) President-Elect

 A native of Rhode Island, Donna Averill began her career as a licensed veterinary technician in 1981.
 Through the years she has worked in small animal private practice, specialty practices and in emergency medicine.
 In 1991 she began working with a veterinary ophthalmologist and soon after it became her mission to learn everything she could about ophthalmology and continue to hone her skills in this intriguing field of veterinary medicine.

 Donna moved to Michigan in 2000 and now resides in Webberville, MI with her husband James where they raise and show a small flock of Dorper sheep.
 Since 2000, Donna has worked as the ophthalmology technician at Michigan State University’s College of Veterinary Medicine in the Veterinary Medical Center.
 Working in an academic institution allows Donna to do the two things she is most passionate about: working with pets and their owners, and passing on the knowledge she has attained over the years by teaching veterinary and veterinary technology students.